forrestthewoods/fts_commute_visualizer/README.md

 fts_commute_visualizer
 ===

-Build visualizations showing how far you can commute based on transportation mode and traffic.
+Build visualizations to see how far you can commute based on transportation mode and real world traffic.

 ## Blog Post